Akrofonso: Education

 junior high school typically attend high school in Sekyere South District, although many leave the area entirely to attend school in Kumasi, Accra, or other larger cities.

-Early in 2012, Akrofoso began developing plans to develop the town, focusing in part on the junior high school.
+Early in 2012, Akrofonso began developing plans to develop the town, focusing in part on the junior high school.
 Some long-delayed school improvements are needed.
 Future phases will address potable water needs, hand-washing stations and a new school fence.

 In 2016, the community renovated the junior high school, fixing the roofs and painting the building.

 Economy

 Cocoa production is the primary occupation, and yams, cassava, poultry, plantains, cocoyams, and fruit are also important to the local economy.

 Government

 On 12 February 2021, Nana Owusu Achaw Brempong was reëlected Ashanti Region Representative to the Ghana Council of State, receiving 77 of the 86 votes cast.